STYJ/singapore-mrt-locations/README.md

 # singapore-mrt-locations
 List of all MRTs in Singapore.
-Dataset contains the station code, the address and geo coordinates.
+Dataset contains the MRT's station code, address and geo coordinates.
+Last updated on 12 Jan 2021.